-Now update the file and head over to your Google Adsense dashboard.
+Now press on update and head over to your Google AdSense dashboard.

 Pro Tip: Recently Google Adsense has announced auto ads, which means that you just paste a single code and your blog will start to show ads.
 I will show you how to do it later.

 3. How to add Adsense to your WordPress blog code using a Plugin